seanwhs/AI-ERA-SOFTWARE-ENGINEER/9-technical-specification/Team-Onboarding-Guide.md

 > **Next Step:** Pair this onboarding with the **PR Template** and **Technical Specification Template** to create a complete AI-Safe workflow pipeline.

 ---

+By following this **AI-Augmented Engineering: Team Onboarding Guide**, your team will not only master AI tools but will also uphold the high standards of security, performance, and reliability essential in modern software systems.
+The guide ensures engineers can confidently manage AI-driven code without compromising on best practices.